3lv27/60DaysOfMLCode/README.md

 ### Day 1: March 31, 2019
 ##### (DL - Drone madness)

 **Today's Progress**: Researched about a bunch of computer object detection models.
 Cleared on my mind the difference between RCNN, Fast-RCNN, Faster-RCNN, YOLO and RetinaNet.
 I tried to implement RetinaNet with PyTorch but finally I found and implementation with Keras which is working right.
-Builded Collab filtering model following lesson 4 notebook from Fast.ai course.
+Builded Collab filtering model following lesson 4 notebook from Fast.ai course and watched again lesson 5.

 **Thoughts:** I spent a few hours reading about object detection models and realized how it is like a new enetirely world inside DL itself, there's still too much stuff to learn.
 Thinking about it would be super nice to implement RetinaNet inside Fast.ai library.
 Maybe after I finished the project it is something that I'm willing to do.